 This page gives a little info about the committee of the North Wales Little Tern Group and the staff wardens who work at the site over the summer.
-It must be mentioned that many other staff from Denbighshire Countryside Services and volunteers from all over North Wales and beyond give up their time to help out at the site and the success of the NWLTG is a on the back of all this involvement as a collective.
+It must be mentioned that many other staff from Denbighshire Countryside Services and volunteers from all over North Wales and beyond give up their time to help out at the site and the success of the NWLTG is on the back of all this involvement as a collective.

 Adrian Hibbert Chairman

 Has been involved with the Gronant little tern colony since 2005.
 Former Countryside Ranger for Denbighshire County Council Countryside Services.
 Previous experience as a tern warden with North Wales Wildlife Trust at Cemlyn, Anglesey.
 Set up the NWLTG in 2016 with Patrick and Chris.

 Patrick Kelly Vice-chairman

-Retired Electrical Engineer Former Volunteer Reserve Assistant at RSPB Conwy Volunteer Warden with the North Wales Little Tern Group Keen runner
+Retired Electrical Engineer Former Volunteer Reserve Assistant at RSPB Conwy Joint-founder of the North Wales Little Tern Group Keen runner

 Christine Maresma Pares Membership Secretary